m1stborn/MIP2021/HW1/README.md

 ## Prediction Visualization

-The withe area is model's prediction and the green line is the Ground Truth.
+The white area is model's prediction and the green line is the Ground Truth.

 |          Testing image          | TCGA_CS_4943_20000902_16                             | TCGA_DU_8164_19970111_28                             | TCGA_CS_4944_20010208_11                             |